Skip to Main Content

 STEP 3.
 Submit the MyUCLA contract to the Bruin Learn website by 4 p.m. on Friday of Week 1.

-• A final report is due Friday of finals week – see report directions at the bottom of the page.
+• A final report is due by Friday of finals week – see report directions at the bottom of the page.

 • Students must present a poster at the annual Neuroscience Poster Day in May